New exactly solvable relativistic models with anomalous interaction: Discussion

 \section{Discussion}

-In Sections 2 and 3 we study a rather extended class of Dirac-Pauli systems which can be effectively reduced to a set of Schr\"odinger-Pauli equations.
-But the main scope of the present paper was to find an integrable relativistic formulation of the non-relativistic PS problem \cite{pronko}.
-This goal cannot be achieved by a straightforward relativization of the PS problem, i.e., keeping the external field as being generated by a filament current $j$ and changing the Schr\"odinger-Pauli equation by the Dirac-Pauli one.
-The simple reason is that proceeding in this way one obtains a model which is non integrable.
+In Sections 2 and 3 we study a class of Dirac-Pauli systems which can be effectively reduced to a set of Schr\"odinger-Pauli equations.
+The main inspiration for our research was to find an integrable relativistic formulation of the non-relativistic PS problem \cite{pronko}.
+This goal cannot be achieved by a straightforward relativization of the PS problem since the Dirac-Pauli equation for a neutral particle interacting with the magnetic field generated by a filament current is not integrable.

-In this paper we succeed in obtaining an integrable relativistic analogue of the PS model.
-To this end we add an extra external field generated by an infinite charged line.
-Moreover the charge density $\rho$ is related to the current $j$ by equation (\ref{jw}) or, in SI units: \beq \rho={j}/{c^2}\eeq where $c$ denotes the speed of light.
-In this way we come to the relativistic model defined by relations (\ref{1}), (\ref{ddd}) and (\ref{pot}).
-This model is indeed integrable, its exact solutions for bound states are given in Section 6 and the corresponding energy levels are discussed in Section 5.
+In the present paper we succeed in obtaining an integrable relativistic model which in many aspects can be treated as an analogue of the PS model.
+To this end we introduce a superposition of magnetic and electric fields which is not equivalent to the field of straight current.
+Nevertheless, in the non-relativistic limit our model is reduced to the PS one.
+To justify this statement we return to equation (\ref{jw}) and note that in the CGS units it takes the following form: \beq \rho={j}/{c}\eeq where $c$ denotes the velocity of light.

-In accordance with (\ref{d1}) the required charge density is very small and tends to zero in the non-relativistic approximation when $c\to\infty$.
-Thus we claim that the non-relativistic limit of the model defined by equations (\ref{1}), (\ref{ddd}) and (\ref{pot}) is exactly the PS model.
+In accordance with (\ref{d1}) the required charge density is small and tends to zero in the non-relativistic approximation when $c\to\infty$.
+Thus in the non-relativistic limit the external field which we consider reduces to the field used in the PS model.
+In addition, the energy spectrum (\ref{012}) is reduced to the PS form, see equation (\ref{013}).
+That is why we claim that the non-relativistic limit of the model defined by equations (\ref{1}), (\ref{ddd}) and (\ref{pot}) is exactly the PS model.
 This property can be directly proved using the Foldy-Wouthuysen transformation \cite{FW}.
-We shall not present such a proof here but restrict ourselves to comparing the energy levels predicted by our relativistic and non-relativistic PS models.